-There are over 50 species of the genus juniperus total, and juniper horizantalis is just one of those species.
+There are over 50 species of the genus Juniperus total, and Juniper horizantalis is just one of those species.
 Within the species, over 100 cultivars are used and sold in nurseries.
-Below are some of the most popular varieties if creeping juniper.
+Below are some of the most popular varieties of creeping juniper.
 Unless otherwise noted, these will grow in USDA hardiness zones 3-9.

 Planting and Ongoing Care